Science, Mathematics & Engineering

 Dr. Bhawana Pathak

 Dean at Central University of Gujarat, leading environmental nanotechnology research.
-Focus on water purification and sustainable materials.

 Dr. A. Sivathanu Pillai